What's new as of September 2014

 Although it is always a difficult topic to consider, in the event of a pet death that appears to be related to the consumption of jerky pet treats, post-mortem testing of animal tissues, such as a necropsy (in human medicine, doctors call this procedure an autopsy) may also be helpful.
 While we want to do everything we can to prevent pets from becoming ill in the first place, having the chance to examine tissues may fill gaps in information that can help us pinpoint a cause for the reports of injury and death.

-In our Jerky Pet Treat investigation, however, we have collected treats from previously opened bags directly from owners for two reasons: to be sure we have samples from the same bag from which the affected pet was eating and to measure variability in the contents of the bags.
+In our Jerky Pet Treat investigation, we have collected treats from previously opened bags directly from owners for two reasons: to be sure we have samples from the same bag from which the affected pet was eating and to measure variability in the contents of the bags.
 It is not unusual for bags of jerky treats to contain strips from several different birds.
 We have also used these opened bags for measuring certain attributes that wouldn’t be affected by opening the bag, such as the nutritional or chemical composition of the treats or effects of irradiation on the treats.

 If you do not have any treats left from the bag, we still request that you hold onto the packaging because lot codes can provide valuable information about when and where the treat was made.